TissueImageAnalytics/tiatoolbox/docs/installation.rst

     $ docker pull ghcr.io/tissueimageanalytics/tiatoolbox:latest

-2. Use the image as a base image in a Dockerfile
+2. Use the pre-built Docker image as a base image in a Dockerfile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: console